teamfact/iot-sphero-racing/README.md

 # /client

-The client contains the source code to control the Sphero and connect to the HCP IoT services.
+The client contains the source code on the edge device to control the Sphero and connect to the HCP IoT services.
 More information can be found in under [/client/README.md](https://github.com/teamfact/iot-sphero-racing/blob/master/client/REAMDE.md).

 # Set things up